 Filing for bankruptcy is often the last resort for individuals dealing with overwhelming debt because they believe it comes with major sacrifices.
 However, filing for bankruptcy has helped millions of Americans build a better financial future.
-Since there are many false claims about bankruptcy, our bankruptcy attorneys in Scranton debunk the most common bankruptcy myths.
+Since there are many false claims about bankruptcy, our bankruptcy attorneys serving Scranton debunk the most common bankruptcy myths.

 Myth #1: You Will Lose Everything in Bankruptcy